Maximum Age For A Mortgage

 How a broker can help you secure a mortgage as an older borrower

-Firstly, a knowledgeable mortgage broker with expertise in later life mortgages can talk you through your circumstances and intentions, and will offer guidance in what will work for you best, as well bring clarity, support and practical help.
+Firstly, a knowledgeable mortgage broker with expertise in later-life mortgages can talk you through your circumstances and intentions and will offer guidance on what will work best for you.
+It will also bring clarity, support, and practical help.

-For example, how can your pension income help you when it comes to affordability?
-Would you be better suited to a lifetime mortgage or go down the route of equity release, rather than a standard mortgage?
+For example, how can your pension income help you with affordability?
+Would you be better suited to a lifetime mortgage or go down the equity release route rather than a standard mortgage?
 Perhaps you want to know what happens when you remortgage later in life?
-Once you know how you’d like to proceed, a broker will then search the market for the best deals and help you put together a strong application.
+Once you know how you’d like to proceed, a broker will search the market for the best deals and help you develop a strong application.

 How does age affect your eligibility for a mortgage?